kajic/vdir/README.md

 for base, dirnames, dirs, filenames, files in self.walk(): pass

-# create zip from the virtual directory
+# create a zip from the virtual directory
 zip = vd.compress()

 # get zip data